shivs25/angular5-canvas-drawer/README.md

 `handleMouseEvents` which is a `boolean`

 *The available app-editable-drawer inputs are as followed:
+- `canModifyShapes` will tell the Selector Tool if the user can drag or resize finished shapes.
+It defaults to true.
+- `multiClickEnabled` will tell the Selector Tool if it should auto select multiple items by clicking without using the shift key.
+It defaults to false.
 - `itemViewBox` which is our `BoundingBox` to set the view of the drawer
 - `penDblClick` allows you to set the double click behavior in the pen tool. `CLEAR/clear` will remove an unfinished object. `COMPLETE/complete` will close the shape back to your first point. `DEFAULT/default`, empty string, or invalid input will be treated to default behavior, rendering a line instead of a polygon on double click. `COMPLETE` will also show you a closed polygon during the drawing phase.
 - `emitMouseEvents` is available to let the pen tool emit the mouse over and click events if you need to know those coordinates while making an object.